flaviocopes/vuehandbook/20-vuex/index.md

 Now that we have a skeleton in place, let's come up with an idea for a good use case for Vuex, so I can introduce its concepts.

-For example I have 2 sibling components, one with an input field, and one that prints that input field content.
+For example, I have 2 sibling components, one with an input field, and one that prints that input field content.

 When the input field is changed, I want to also change the content in that second component.
 Very simple but this will do the job for us.